s-holst/tinyrv/README.md

 A RISC-V instruction decoder and instruction set simulator in less than 200 lines of python.

+Mission: Make the most useful RISC-V disassembler/simulator for understanding the ISA and reverse-engineering binaries with the least amount of easily extendable code.
+Simulation performance is secondary.

 - Uses official RISC-V specs to decode *every* specified RISC-V instruction.
 - Simulates the base ISAs and is easily extendable.
 - RV32IMZicsr_Zifencei and RV64IMZicsr_Zifencei compliance validated using RISCOF (see Testing below).